-The hoses of a central vacuum system are compatible with industry standard brushes and tools used with portable vacuum cleaners.
+The hoses of a central vacuum system are compatible with industry standard tools used with portable vacuum cleaners.
 In the United States, the standard size is 1 1/4 inch, inside diameter.
 With some accessories, it may be necessary to bleed off excessive suction.

 A central vacuum system does not require any form of large equipment that could damage furniture or run into walls.
 The hose is flexible and inserted into the inlet.
 The handle or wand is held by the operator.
 Those are the only parts of the system that are in the area to be cleaned.